 Russia’s central bank is facing its biggest monetary-policy dilemma in 11 years as “contradictory” economic data complicate the task of setting interest rates, Chairman Sergey Ignatiev said.

 While Ignatiev told a Moscow banking conference today that he’s “seriously concerned” by slower economic expansion, he said policy makers left their main interest rates unchanged yesterday because unemployment near a two-decade low added to quicker inflation to outweigh concern over the pace of growth.

-“Despite the noticeable slowdown in economic growth, the level of unemployment remains extremely low,” Ignatiev, who steps down in June, said at a banking conference in Moscow today.
+“Despite the noticeable slowdown in economic growth, the level of unemployment remains extremely low,” said Ignatiev, who steps down from the role he took on in 2002 in June.
 “Conditions on the labor market remain fairly tight, which doesn’t suggest a need for softening monetary policy.”

-“We still intend to achieve a reduction in inflation by the end of 2013 to a level of no more than 6 percent,” he said.
-Despite the fact that short-term factors including the harvest are beyond Bank Rossii’s control, the task is “entirely realistic,” he said.
+“We still intend to achieve a reduction in inflation by the end of 2013 to a level of no more than 6 percent,” he said, calling the task “entirely realistic.”

 To contact the reporters on this story: Scott Rose in Moscow at email@example.com; Olga Tanas in Moscow at firstname.lastname@example.org

 To contact the editor responsible for this story: Balazs Penz at email@example.com